Stivenoso/nginxc/README.md

 # nginxc
 Nginx config file and haproxy config.

-Created to balance right-load enviroment with 3(or more) repliacs of nginx and 1 replica of haproxy.
+Created to balance high-load enviroment with 3(or more) repliacs of nginx and 1 replica of haproxy.